Last year, Aberdeen Group put together a report on why companies can’t afford to be hesitant when making a decision about ERP software.

 If we think about this for a moment - knowing that the newest version of an ERP or MIS contains the latest and greatest, is mainly driven by customer requests and has adopted new technology, it’s important to make sure that your business, at the very least, has the same opportunities as your competitors.
 You can even try and get the upper hand, by being early adopters of upgrades and new technology this can become your competitive advantage.

-The report shows evidence of less effective organisation and performance, due to delayed implementation or upgrade.
+The report shows evidence of less effective organization and performance, due to delayed implementation or upgrade.
 Those on the latest version of ERP performed better in various areas than those who either don’t have ERP, or are on an older version.
-This finding is just as relevant to MIS as well - from our own experience we see so often that the leading, financially-fit, recognised customers, are the ones who are using the latest version and are keen to be amongst the first to upgrade.
+This finding is just as relevant to MIS as well - from our own experience we see so often that the leading, financially-fit, recognized customers, are the ones who are using the latest version and are keen to be amongst the first to upgrade.
 They even work with us as Beta sites to develop, drive and test new ideas and features.

 A challenge we are currently trying to work out with some of our customers, is helping them upgrade to the latest version of our estimating module.
 Some of them are still on our first version because they are comfortable with it, it still works so they don’t see the need to replace it – ‘If it’s not broken, don’t fix it – right?’